About This Drug

 - Swelling of your legs, ankles and/or feet

-- Muscles, joint or bone pain
+- Joint, bone and/or muscle pain

 - Muscle cramps